 This page covers the basics of theme updates in Shopify.
-The benefits, the costs, and what it actually means to "Update your theme."
+The benefits, the costs, and what it actually means to “Update your theme.”
 Every theme, over time, gets a small trickle of updates.
-New Shopify platform features are released, designs get tweaked, bugs get fixed.
+New Shopify platform features are released, designs get tweaked, bugs get fixed, improvements are made.

 You want your store to be running the most up-to-date version of the theme, right?
 Of course, you do!
 Is it worth the time and effort to get the latest code up and running?
 That’s a tougher question.

 - Create a backup copy of your existing theme.
 (Always good practise to have a backup)

 - Visit the Shopify Theme Store and log in.
 For paid themes, it is important to log in to the account that you used to buy the theme.
 This will prevent you from being asked to buy the theme again.

 - Use the top bar search box to search for your theme.